 She didn’t agree to me falling in love with him, with HER love.
 She owns him like she owns her ring, and she sees no need to share on anyone else’s terms.
 She allows him to sleep with other women, if she approves of them.
 In her mind, this is good enough.

+One time, she tells me to get in the car with her.
+I don’t really want to, but I believe I have to respect her wishes.
 In the car,- her car- she asks me if I want her “blessing.”
 I don’t answer.
 Truthfully, I don’t want it.
 I don’t want her permission, I don’t want her fucking blessing.
 I have no idea what she is going on about.
 I’m only twenty-five, and, to me, if you are open, you are open.
 You don’t get to mail order your partner’s other partners.
 I just want her to let me know what’s going on, so I know if I can be a part of it.
 But she won’t tell me that straight out.

 It’s two years after our talk in the car.